 Entities are encouraged to file Self-Reports with WECC when they become aware of a Possible Violation of a Reliability Standard.
-An Entity should Self-Report a Possible Violation after it has evaluated the potential non-compliance and determined that an actual violation of a Reliability Standard has occurred.
-Filing a Self-Report is encouraged regardless of whether the Reliability Standard requires reporting on a predefined schedule, such as through Periodic Data Submittals.
+An Entity should Self-Report a Possible Violation after it has evaluated the potential non-compliance and determined that an actual violation of a Reliability Standard has occurred and a Self-Report must include details and evidence of the potential non-compliance.
+Filing a Self-Report is encouraged regardless of whether the Reliability Standard requires reporting on a pre-defined schedule, such as through Periodic Data Submittals.

-WECC will review Self-Reports and may request that the Entity provide clarification or additional information.
-WECC will notify the Entity of the results of its review in a notification of Find, Fix, Track Processing, Notice of Alleged Violation or in a notification of Self-Report dismissal.
+WECC will review Self-Reports and may request that the Entity provide additional clarification or additional information.
+WECC will notify the Entity of the results of its review in a notification of Find, Fix, Track Processing, Notice of Alleged Violation, or in a notification of Self-Report dismissal.

-Section 2.5. of the CMP provides information about Self-Reporting.
+Section 2.5. of the Compliance Monitoring Program provides information about Self-Reporting.